Query API

 Note: If your organization is registered on Kentik's EU cluster, use api.kentik.eu in place of api.kentik.com in the URL above.

-The request body includes a JSON array whose elements contain the information needed by Kentik to specify the settings for the query that will run when Data Explorer is opened.
-For information about creating this array and definitions of its component parts, see Query API Request JSON.
+The request body contains a JSON array with elements detailing the query settings for Data Explorer.
+For details on creating this array and its components, see Query API Request JSON.

 HTTP Response

-A successful response to this call includes the following elements:
+A successful response from the Query URL method includes the following elements:

-- A response body containing a short URL (in quotes).
+- Response body with a short URL in quotes

-The following example shows an example of a URL returned from this call:
+The following example shows an example of a URL returned from the Query URL method:

 "https://portal.kentik.com/portal/#Charts/shortUrl/d3f24034b386ebf9e8ad6de8f0f715a1"